 Moscow's Russian Winter Festival coincides with other Winter Festivals across Russia, but due to its popularity and the city's resources, the Moscow version of the Russian Winter Festival is a huge event, running from mid-December to mid-January.
-This festival takes advantage of Russian Christmas, Russian New Year, and Svyatki or Russian Christmastide celebrations and traditions customarily observed during the winter holidays.
-This festival celebrating Russian culture is one of the best ways to enjoy Moscow if you travel there during this time.
+This festival takes advantage of Russian Christmas, Russian New Year, and Svyatki (Russian Christmastide) celebrations and traditions customarily observed during winter.

-The Russian Winter Festival in Moscow is a major cultural festival celebrated on an annual basis with more enthusiasm every year and is a unique Moscow winter activity for travelers.
-Events at Izmailovo Park and the more central Revolution Square have featured performances of traditional Russian song and dance, games, crafts, food, and more.
+The Russian Winter Festival in Moscow is a major cultural festival celebrated on an annual basis with more enthusiasm and bigger events each year.
+Visiting Moscow during Winter Festival is an ideal time to go to experience Russian culture.
+Events at Izmailovo Park and the more central Revolution Square feature performances of traditional Russian song and dance, games, crafts, food, and more.

 What To See and Do

 Other features of the Winter Festival in Moscow, like fur fashion shows and balalaika concerts, draw diverse crowds.
-You never know what aspects of Russian culture you'll encounter here, and they're sure to be larger than life.
+You never know what aspects of Russian culture you'll encounter, and the displays are sure to be larger than life.

-Some activities at the festival hearken back to Russian days of old but have yet to become passe.
-Sledding – with or without snow – is a favorite game at the Moscow Winter Festival.
-Swings - replicas of those used in 16th-century Russia - are also put to use.
+Some activities at the festival hearken back to Russian days of old but are still present in today's culture.
+Sledding, with or without snow, is a favorite game at the Moscow Winter Festival.
+Swings, replicas of those used in 16th-century Russia, are also put to use.